deleit/fcc-survey-form/README.markdown

 <i>User Story #15: Inside the form element, I am presented with a textarea at the end for additional comments.</i>

 <i>User Story #16: Inside the form element, I am presented with a button with id="submit" to submit all my inputs."</i>

+It's not very responsive, and some bars aren't with the same size.